kawamurakazushi/presentation-react-hooks/slides.md

-class: middle, center
+class: center, middle

 # Hooks and Context, the way to a new architecture

 ---

-class: middle, center
+class: middle

 ## What we will cover during this presentation